-In order to file a mutual divorce and dissolution of marriage, couple who have been living separately or consider their marriage to be over based on some other factors by which they can satisfy courts to get the decree of separation by mutual consent by filing a petition for divorce following the divorce procedure.
+In order to file a mutual divorce and dissolution of marriage, couples who have been living separately or consider their marriage to be over based on some other factors by which they can satisfy courts to get the decree of separation by mutual consent by filing a petition for divorce following the divorce procedure.

-Section 13 of Hindu Marriage Act, 1955 states the grounds of divorce, even though such grounds may be liberally construed by courts.
-In construing the provisions of Section 13, one has to remember that divorce is not generally favoured or encouraged by courts and is permitted only for very serious and grave reasons.
-Courts while evaluating Section 13(1)(i) stated that "when marriage is dead, emotionally and practically, and there is no chance of it being retrieved, continuance of it would be cruelty within the meaning of this section."
+Section 13 of the Hindu Marriage Act, 1955 states the grounds of divorce, even though such grounds may be liberally construed by courts.
+In construing the provisions of Section 13, one has to remember that divorce is not generally favored or encouraged by courts and is permitted only for very serious and grave reasons.
+Courts while evaluating Section 13(1)(i) stated that "when marriage is dead, emotionally and practically, and there is no chance of it being retrieved, the continuance of it would be cruelty within the meaning of this section."
 (Romesh Chander v.
 Savitri (1995) 2 SCC 7).

 Section 13-B which talks about mutual consent divorce states that divorce procedure can be initiated by a petition for dissolution of marriage by a decree of divorce by mutual consent may be presented to the district court that they have been living separately for a period of one year or more, and agree to dissolve their marriage through mutual consent divorce.
-It is at times also known as "No fault divorce".
+It is at times also known as "No-fault divorce".

 Procedure to file mutual consent divorce

 According to law, one has to file a petition in order to initiate the process of mutual divorce, even in a scenario where it is mutual consent divorce along with proper reasons and grounds to do so.
 There are several ways under which one can file and initiate the procedure of mutual divorce.
-Mutual Divorce also known as 'No fault' divorce, can be filed only by a couple who has been living separately for more than over a year and must be able to back their grounds for dissolution of their marriage by way of mutual consent divorce.
-Despite everything the entire divorce procedure is considered to be an expensive issue like Sussane Khan asking for alimony of Rs.
-400 crore from Hrithik Roshan, mutual divorces are relatively inexpensive and not as traumatised as previous one.
-Also, procedure of mutual divorce is simpler as compared to divorce in general.
+Mutual Divorce is also known as 'No fault' divorce, can be filed only by a couple who has been living separately for more than over a year and must be able to back their grounds for dissolution of their marriage by way of mutual consent divorce.
+Despite everything, the entire divorce procedure is considered to be an expensive issue like Sussane Khan asking for alimony of Rs.
+400 crore from Hrithik Roshan, mutual divorces are relatively inexpensive and not as traumatized as the previous one.
+Also, the procedure of mutual divorce is simpler as compared to divorce in general.

-The duration which is required to file a mutual consent divorce varies from six months to eighteen months depending upon legality of the case.
+The duration which is required to file a mutual consent divorce varies from six months to eighteen months depending upon the legality of the case.
 The duration of a divorce by mutual consent varies from six to 18 months, depending on the decision of the court.
 Usually, the courts prefer to end the procedure of mutual consent divorces sooner, rather than later.
-Also the term 'living separately' under Section 13B(1) for filing of mutual consent divorce means not having conjugal relationship even if living under the same roof.
-In case where one of the partner has sought a decree of divorce under Section 15 of the Hindu Marriage Act, means that the intervention of court was sought to end the relationship by complying to rules laid under Section 11, 12 or 13 of the Act.
+Also, the term 'living separately' under Section 13B(1) for filing of mutual consent divorce means not having a conjugal relationship even if living under the same roof.
+In the case where one of the partners has sought a decree of divorce under Section 15 of the Hindu Marriage Act, means that the intervention of court was sought to end the relationship by complying with rules laid under Section 11, 12 or 13 of the Act.
 There are few grounds on which both husband and wife have to reach a consensus for initiating the procedure and getting a mutual consent divorce.
 Not just reaching consensus is important but also couple seeking mutual divorce needs to discuss mutual consent divorce terms with their spouse, some of which are mentioned below:

-Custody of the child - This must necessarily be worked out between the parties to the mutual consent divorce before initiating procedure of mutual divorce, as it is inevitably what requires the greatest amount of time in divorce without mutual consent.
+- Custody of the child - This must necessarily be worked out between the parties to the mutual consent divorce before initiating the procedure of mutual divorce, as it is inevitably what requires the greatest amount of time in divorce without mutual consent.
 Child custody in a mutual consent divorce can also be shared or joint or exclusive depending upon the understanding of the spouses.

-Property - The husband and wife opting for mutual consent divorce must decide who gets what part of the property even before starting with the divorce procedure.
+- Property - The husband and wife opting for mutual consent divorce must decide who gets what part of the property even before starting with the divorce procedure.
 This includes both movable and immovable property.
 Right down to the bank accounts, everything must be divided before filing the mutual consent divorce petition.
 It is not necessary for it to be fair, so long as it is agreed to by both parties.

-Once the divorce procedure is initiated and the petition for mutual consent divorce has been submitted successfully, both parties have to appear in person before court and get their statement recorded on oath, then as per the procedure of divorce the court grants 6 months cooling-off period to couple opting for mutual consent divorce to reconcile or reconsider their decision.
+- Once the divorce procedure is initiated and the petition for mutual consent divorce has been submitted successfully, both parties have to appear in person before court and get their statement recorded on oath, then as per the procedure of divorce the court grants 6 months cooling-off period to couple opting for mutual consent divorce to reconcile or reconsider their decision.
 After the expiry of 6 months or within 18 months, the couple has to reappear before the same court (that’s Second Motion) and reiterate again their wish of mutual separation or mutual consent divorce.
 Once the court is convinced, the decree for mutual divorce is granted.
 This puts an end to the marriage of parties as well as to the procedure of divorce.

-How to file divorce in India Online
+How to file a divorce in India Online

-Both parties must have reached upon an agreement about mutually parting ways; and
+- Both parties must have reached upon an agreement about mutually parting ways; and

-Once all this is done, pen down things in writing in order to sort things easily and reach over agreement easily.
+- Once all this is done, pen down things in writing in order to sort things easily and reach over agreement easily

-Keep in mind that though e-filings of mutual divorce are easy, you might require a lawyer to do it for you.
-Since they are well versed with the technicality involved.
+- Keep in mind that though e-filings of mutual divorce are easy, you might require a lawyer to do it for you.
+Since they are well versed with the technicality involved

-Just like any other law firm, these online firms ask you to fill out a form and lay down all the details about you and your spouse, thereby filling out the form.
-This ensures that the details given by both parties are valid and helps these firms to understand the cause of mutual consent divorce in more details.
+- Just like any other law firm, these online firms ask you to fill out a form and lay down all the details about you and your spouse, thereby filling out the form.
+This ensures that the details given by both parties are valid and helps these firms to understand the cause of mutual consent divorce in more details

-Present a legal notice to your spouse either by registered mail or in-person.
+- Present a legal notice to your spouse either by registered mail or in-person

-Once the form has been filled out, the experts of the firm will approve of it, thereby finalizing it for filing.
-This is process ensures that both parties are getting mutually separated and evaluates the grounds on which it was filed before it is filed before the court of law.
+- Once the form has been filled out, the experts of the firm will approve of it, thereby finalizing it for filing.
+This is process ensures that both parties are getting mutually separated and evaluates the grounds on which it was filed before it is filed before the court of law

-Now it is the court’s turn to complete the rest of the proceedings.
-After going through the details, and the grounds on which the divorce has been filed, the court will grant you the final divorce decree.
+- Now it is the court’s turn to complete the rest of the proceedings.
+After going through the details, and the grounds on which the divorce has been filed, the court will grant you the final divorce decree

 It becomes easier to obtain a divorce minus the regular hassles.
 This is the usual procedure for obtaining an online divorce in India.
 Despite the few loopholes, one can always opt for an online divorce, which is definitely fast and easy in comparison to the customary divorce methods followed in India.

-Our dedicated team of 60+ in Delhi, Mumbai and Bangalore strive to do everything to help the client in taking the better-informed decision by understanding his legal situation and requirement.
-Further, for any query regarding the operational or financial debtor you can consult the lawyer online and also ask legal advice online.
-MyAdvo lets you find the lawyer anywhere in India online.
+Our dedicated team of 60+ in Delhi, Mumbai, and Bangalore strive to do everything to help the client in taking the better-informed decision by understanding his legal situation and requirement.
+Further, for any query regarding the operational or financial debtor, you can consult the lawyer online.
+Email us at email@example.com or call us at +919811782573.